Mehruj/chalkboard/README.md

 Teacher’s view:
 Instructors can go to the class roster and approve students.On the navigation they can access overview, add and remove course materials, recordings and even add new instructors, remove them or leave by themselves .
 They can view, add or remove assignments, add answer keys, grade the student’s submission and put feedback.
 After clicking on a particular assignment they can add answers and attach files.
 They can see both submission or saved draft.
 There's an admin view, where the admin can only see the way instructors put up the course and the way students view and interact with the website.
+The actual Website has quite a bit of change than the wireframe to avoid redundancy.